-Mummering or Janneying is a century’s old Christmas tradition brought to Newfoundland & Labrador by Irish and English settlers.
-Its origins are in England during the middle ages.
-While the custom waned in Newfoundland during the 20th century, it has revived in recent years.
-Due largely to the folk band Simani’ popular song of the same name.
+Mummering, mumming, or janneying is a century’s old Christmas tradition brought to Newfoundland by Irish and English settlers.
+Its origins are in England during the Middle Ages, and while the custom waned during the 20th century, it has revived in recent years, due largely to the folk band Simani’s popular song of the same name, watch video below.

-Back in the day, they were a lively bunch.
+Back in the day, mummers were a lively bunch.
 According to Pat Byrne, an expert in Newfoundland folklore from Memorial University:

 “Where I came from, up in Placentia Bay – if you didn’t let the mummers in, somebody might take a big pile of sheep s–t and throw it down their chimney.”

-Newfoundlanders and Labradorians know how to have fun.
-Likewise it is not difficult to see why this remains a popular custom.
-Not only on the island but also as far away as Fort McMurray, Alberta.
-Here many a Newfoundlander and Labradorian work on the oil patch and miss home.
+Newfoundlanders sure know how to have fun so it is not difficult to understand why mummering remains a popular custom, not only on the island, but as far away as Fort McMurray, Alberta, where many a Newfoundlander work on the oil patch and miss home.

-Each year the annual Mummers Festival takes place in December at St. John’s.
-This two-week extravaganza is full of festivities that culminates in the Mummers Parade.
-Here throngs of people in delightful, quirky costumes carry their “ugly sticks”.
-Then they parade through the colorful narrow streets of ole St. John’s.
+Each year the annual Mummers Festival also takes place during December in St. John’s.
+This two-week extravaganza is chock full of festivities which culminate in the Mummers Parade, where throngs of people in delightful, quirky costumes carry their ‘ugly sticks’ and parade through the colorful, narrow streets of ole St. John’s.

-Below is a haunting etching and aquatint on wove paper depiction of a mummer by acclaimed Newfoundland artist David Blackwood.
-Also hear what he has to say about the tradition of mummering (audio).
+Below is a haunting etching and aquatint on wove paper depicting a mummer by acclaimed Newfoundland artist David Blackwood.

 Mummering In Philly

-Furthermore, the “City of Brotherly Love” pulls out all the stops Rose Bowl style to deliver their spectacular mummers parade each New Years Day.
-Also, they have a mummers museum, now how cool is that.
+Mummering is also a mega deal in Philadelphia which comes as no surprise given the city boasts the 2nd highest proportion of Irish-American residents among all major US cities at 13%, second only to Boston with 15.8%.
+The “City of Brotherly Love” pulls out all the stops, Rose Bowl style, to deliver their spectacular mummers parade each New Years Day.
+Philadelphia even has a mummers museum, now how cool is that?